denysastapov/InshiyChat/README.md

 The project is under construction

 ## Project Overview
-ChatApp is a modern iOS chat application built using the MVVM (Model-View-ViewModel) architecture.
+InshiyChat is a modern iOS chat application built using the MVVM (Model-View-ViewModel) architecture.
 It offers a sleek and minimalist design aimed at providing users with an intuitive and pleasant chatting experience.
 By adhering to MVVM principles, the codebase is organized, maintainable, and scalable.

 ## Key Features
 ### MVVM Architecture